michaelnowotny/hybrid-smart-contract-kit/README.md

 This repository demonstrates how to set up a local hybrid smart contract development environment and provides brief, working, illustrative examples from Chainlink's documentation to help developers get started developing hybrid smart contract without the quirks.
 Unless otherwise indicated, all commands are understood to be run from the project root directory.
-The instructions have been tested on macOS 11.6 and Linux Mint 20.2.
+The instructions have been tested on macOS 11.6, Linux Mint 20.2, and Zorin OS 16.
 Windows is not supported.

 ## Clone Chainlink Repository
 - Define an environment variable `CHAINLINK_PATH` pointing to the directory the Chainlink repository will be cloned to.
 Ideally, this lies outside the directory to which `hybrid-smart-contract-kit` has been cloned.